tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 signature:

-: The signature over the credential with the end-entity certificate's public key, using the scheme.
+: The delegation, a signature that binds the credential to the end-entity certificate's public key as specified below.
+The signature scheme is specified by DelegatedCredential.algorithm.

 The signature of the DelegatedCredential is computed over the concatenation of: